rOpenGov/guidelines-docs/psData-guidelines/README.md

 - The `format` attribute automatically understands country codes from the [countrycode](https://github.com/vincentarelbundock/countrycode) package (e.g. ISO-2, ISO-3, COW), as well as `region` with NUTS-2 and NUTS-3 codes.
 Production note: it would be a good idea to support Eurostat, OECD and U.S. states.
 - The `time` and `date` attributes follow the conventions of the [lubridate](https://github.com/hadley/lubridate) package.
 Time variables called "date", "ymd", "year", "month" or "weekday" are automatically recognized and converted to `Date` format.

-If `psData` is to be flexible and portable, it would be a good idea to store the metadata in a list, to allow for several panel/time markers:
+If `psData` is to be flexible and portable, it would be a good idea to store the metadata in a list, to allow for several panel-series markers:

 ```{S}
 attr(data, "psdata") = list(